tari/taricorp.net/content/posts/2020/tihle/index.md

  * [jsTIfied](https://www.cemetech.net/projects/jstified/), an emulator
    available as a web application.
  * [Virtual TI](https://www.ticalc.org/archives/files/fileinfo/84/8442.html),
-   one of the earliest calculators to be created.
+   one of the earliest calculator emulators to be created.
  * [PindurTI](https://wikiti.brandonw.net/index.php?title=Emulators:PindurTI),
    which is now defunct but offered some useful capabilities in its day.
  * ..and others